canonical/launchpad-manual/explanation/engineering-overview-translations.rst

 A translation message can be *current* in a given PO file, or not.
 It's an emergent property of more complex shared data structures.
-So you can view a PO file as a customizable “view” on the current translations of a particular template into a given language.
+So you can view a PO file as a customisable “view” on the current translations of a particular template into a given language.

 ::